Zantac Lawsuit: Settlement Updates (November 2024)

 Regrettably, the federal MDL was dismissed a few months ago.
 Since then, injured Zantac users have now filed state-level lawsuits in Pennsylvania, Delaware, and California.

 If you were diagnosed with cancer after taking Zantac between 1983 and 2020, it is essential to consult with experienced Zantac lawsuit attorneys as soon as possible.
+If you developed bladder cancer or stomach cancer, your claim is especially strong.
 A dedicated dangerous drug attorney can explain how to file a claim and request damages for the financial losses and life impacts you have suffered after taking Zantac.

 Do I Qualify to Bring a Zantac Lawsuit?